github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/adding-a-billing-manager-to-your-organization.md

 ## Inviting a billing manager

 {% ifversion ghec %}

-{% note %}
+> [!NOTE]

-**Note:** If your organization is owned by an enterprise account, you cannot invite billing managers at the organization level.
+> If your organization is owned by an enterprise account, you cannot invite billing managers at the organization level.
 For more information, see "[AUTOTITLE](/admin/overview/about-enterprise-accounts)."

-{% endnote %}
 {% endif %}

 The invited person will receive an invitation email asking them to become a billing manager for your organization.
 Once the invited person clicks the accept link in their invitation email, they will automatically be added to the organization as a billing manager.
 If they don't already have a GitHub account, they will be directed to sign up for one, and they will be automatically added to the organization as a billing manager after they create an account.